Tencent/tdesign-icons/README.md

 English | [简体中文](./README-zh_CN.md)

-TDesign Icons is a mono-repo for 是统一生产、管理 TDesign 各框架的 Icons 组件资源的仓库。
+TDesign Icons is a mono-repo for TDesign Icons packages and resources management.

 # Resources and Packages